[ Jocelyn Paine's Home Page | Publications ]

 Using a categorical construction called "limit", Goguen showed that the behaviour of a collection of interacting objects is the "limit", in a precisely definable sense, of the behaviours of the individual objects and their interactions.
 By "object", he didn't mean object in the sense of object-oriented programming, but in its everyday sense: an economic object, an electronic object, a social object, and so on.
 This was an extremely general result, which he saw as an important contribution to General Systems Theory.
 In essence, he'd explained what happens when you put together parts to make a system.

 I discovered this work by accident (I was visiting a friend doing a D.Phil. with Goguen, and found the paper on his desk), and realised I could apply it to spreadsheets.
-As a result, I now have what is probably the world's first software for building spreadsheets from modules that can be independently coded, debugged and documented, then put together to form a complete spreadsheet: see "Excelsior: bringing the benefits of modularisation to Excel" [Paine 2005].
-Moreover, I also have what would seem to be the first method for delivering spreadsheet modules over the Web so that Excel users can "glue" them into their own spreadsheets.
+As a result, I now have what is probably the world's first software for building spreadsheets from modules that can be independently coded, debugged and documented, then put together to form a complete spreadsheet: see "Excelsior: bringing the benefits of modularisation to Excel" [Ireson-Paine 2005].
+Moreover, I also have what would seem to be the first method for delivering spreadsheet modules over the Web so that Excel users can "glue" them into their own spreadsheets: see "Less Excel, More Components: presentation to EuSpRIG 2008" [Ireson-Paine 2008].
 By conferring the benefits of prefabrication and modularity, this will surely cut spreadsheet programming costs and reduce errors.

-It's also well worth noting that John Baez and Mike Stay have, very recently, published a paper entitled "Physics, Topology, Logic and Computation: A Rosetta Stone" [Baez and Stay 2008].
-This is another attempt at a general theory of systems.
-To quote:
+Recently, John Baez and Mike Stay published a paper entitled "Physics, Topology, Logic and Computation: A Rosetta Stone" [Baez and Stay 2008].
+This is a quite different approach to a general theory of systems.

 By now there is an extensive network of interlocking analogies between physics, topology, logic and computer science.
 They suggest that research in the area of common overlap is actually trying to build a new science: a general science of systems and processes.
 Building this science will be very difficult.
 There are good reasons for this, but also bad ones.
 One bad reason is that different fields use different terminology and notation.